danielochuba/ruby-custom-enumerable/README.md

 # 📖   Add custom Ruby enumerables<a name="about-project"></a>

-**Add Ruby enumerables** For this milestone of my project, I  implemented my own version of Ruby's enumerable methods.
-I also wrote tests for each method using Rspec.
+**Add Ruby enumerables** For this milestone of my project, We implemented our own version of Ruby's enumerable methods. we also wrote tests for each method using Rspec.
 The methods implemented are:

 - #filter
 - #my_all?